Alice Griffiths: Club career

-Griffiths began playing football with local amateur side Llwydcoed in the Aberdare and Rhondda Junior Football League.
-At under-16 level, she was the only female player in an otherwise all-boys league and received private tutoring to keep up with schoolwork she missed playing football.
-She joined Welsh Premier Women's Football League side Cyncoed Ladies in 2017 and was named the division's Young Player of the Year during her first season.
+Griffiths began playing football with local amateur side Aberdare Grasshoppers, before moving to Cardiff City Ladies.
+She also played for Llwydcoed AFC in the Aberdare and Rhondda Junior Football League.
+At under-16 level, she was the only female player in an otherwise all-boys league.
+She joined Welsh Premier Women's Football League side Cyncoed Ladies in 2017 and was named the League's Young Player of the Year during her first season.

-In 2018, she joined fellow Welsh Premier side Cardiff Met Ladies along with teammate Grace Horrell.
+In 2018, she joined fellow Welsh Premier side Cardiff Met Ladies.
 During the 2018–19 season, Griffiths helped the side win a domestic treble, winning the league title, the FAW Women's Cup and the Welsh Premier Women's Cup.

 In July 2019, Griffiths moved to England and signed with FA Women's Championship team Charlton Athletic.

+Griffiths joined Southampton for the 2021-22 season, helping them win promotion for the first time to the Women's Championship in her first season at the club.
+In her time at Southampton, Griffiths made a total of 62 appearances for the Saints, scoring one goal.

+On 30 January 2025, transfer deadline day, Griffiths moved on loan to Durham for the remainder of the 2024-25 Women's Championship season.

+On 17 May 2025 it was announced that Griffiths would depart Southampton upon the expiry of her contract at the end of the 2024-25 season.

+On 27 July 2025, Griffiths joined Scottish Women's Premier League side Rangers on a free transfer.

 International career

 In 2014, Griffiths was named in a Wales under-16 training camp squad as the youngest member of the team, being two years under the age group level.
 Two years later she was called up to the under-17 team at the age of 15 after impressing in an otherwise all-boys league.

 Griffiths was called up to the Wales senior squad in 2017.
-She made her debut in Wales' 1–0 victory over Kazakhstan in a 2019 FIFA Women's World Cup qualification round.
+She made her debut in Cymru's 1–0 victory over Kazakhstan in a 2019 FIFA Women's World Cup qualification round.
+Alice has 16 caps for Cymru.

+Alice was recalled to the squad towards the end of Gemma Grainger’s reign as manager after a period away.
+Under Rhian Wilkinson, Alice has featured regularly and started the EURO second leg semi-final play-off against Slovakia.

+In June 2025, Griffiths was named in Wales' squad for UEFA Women's Euro 2025.